 We needed at least another three or four days in Budapest to get through everything we wanted to see and do.
 Like I said already, there are plenty of delicious things you can eat, amazing art and history museums to visit, many different architecture styles to admire, etc. On our next trip to Budapest we will conquer the rest of the city!
 Among the things we will do are spelunking (cave exploring) because Budapest has an extensive cavern system, see a Hungarian folk dance show, go to more museums such as Hospital in the Rock, which was a secret hospital during WWII and a nuclear bunker during the Cold War, and spend a night at one of Budapest’s Ruin Pubs.

 I could actually keep listing reasons why Budapest rocks, and that’s why I limited myself to only my top ten!
 I hope that this post inspires you to consider Budapest for your next European exploration extravaganza.
-I seriously can’t wait for the day that Mauricio and I are blessed with an opportunity to return to that gorgeous city.
+I seriously can’t wait for the day that I’m blessed with an opportunity to return to that gorgeous city.
 And also, if you’re from Vienna, I apologize for saying your city’s boring and not the prettiest, but to each their own, right?